1988 Spanish Grand Prix: Race summary

 From the 10th all-McLaren front row of the year, Alain Prost made a good start, with the Williams of Nigel Mansell drafting past Ayrton Senna into 2nd.
 Ivan Capelli and Thierry Boutsen tangled, damaging the Benetton's nosecone.
 On lap 2, Senna passed Mansell but ran wide, allowing the Englishman to retake the lead.
 On lap 16, Michele Alboreto retired with engine problems on his Ferrari.
 For the first 28 laps there was no change amongst the top seven: Prost led Mansell by half a second, while Senna had to defend third place from Riccardo Patrese and Capelli, who in turn was being challenged by Alessandro Nannini and Gerhard Berger.

 Around lap 30, Nannini, Berger and Piquet all pitted for new tyres.
 After trailing the Williams for the first hour of the race, and doing so without a clutch since the early laps, Capelli managed to pass Patrese for fourth on lap 36 and then Senna for third on lap 39.
 However, his engine failed on lap 46.

-Mansell managed to keep Prost within arms length, but with a less powerful engine on the tight Jerez circuit, could not get past, or close enough, to the Frenchman.
-On lap 47 Mansell pitted but a sticking wheel nut delayed him and enabled Prost to pull ahead.
-Meanwhile, Nannini was going fast on his new tyres, passing both Patrese and Senna in one lap.
-Mansell's slow stop allowed Prost to pit on lap 50 without losing his lead (though he accidentally selected second gear and was slow getting away from his pit), and a lap later Senna also pitted for new tyres and dropped out of the points.
-He passed Gugelmin and Berger before finally overtaking Patrese on lap 65, who drove the entire race on one set of tyres.
+Mansell managed to keep Prost within arms length, but with a less powerful engine on the tight Jerez circuit simply could not get past, or truly close enough to the Frenchman to even attempt a passing move (in the post-race press conference, Mansell described following Prost as "Following the master" adding that Prost didn't put a foot wrong all race).
+On lap 47 Mansell pitted but a sticking wheel nut delayed him and enabled Prost to pull further ahead.
+Meanwhile, Nannini was going fast on his new tyres and had managed to pass not only the notoriously hard to pass Patrese for fourth place, but also the McLaren-Honda of Ayrton Senna for third place in one lap.
+Mansell's slow stop allowed Prost to pit (somewhat reluctantly as he correctly believed that his tyres were in good shape) on lap 50 without losing his lead, though he accidentally selected second gear instead of first and was slow getting away from his pit, while a lap later Senna also pitted for new tyres and actually dropped out of the points to seventh.
+On his new tyres, but while still keeping an eye on his fuel readout, he passed Gugelmin and Berger before finally overtaking Patrese, who drove the entire race on one set of tyres, for fourth place on lap 65.

-Prost sealed his 34th career victory with a fastest lap record and Mansell gaining his second second-place of the year from just two finishes.
-Nannini collected another podium finish with Senna, Patrese and Berger completing the top six.
+Prost sealed his 34th career victory with a fastest lap record and Mansell gaining his 2nd second-place of the year from just two finishes.
+Nannini collected another podium finish ahead of Senna (troubled with fuel readout problems again, crossing the line with his readout telling him he had almost no fuel left), Patrese and Berger (almost out of fuel) in 6th.